GateLens: A Reasoning-Enhanced LLM Agent for Automotive Software Release Analytics: Introduction

 The traditional release validation process demands extensive manual effort.
 Release engineers meticulously analyze test results, assess impacts, verify RCs against quality gates, and report findings to stakeholders, such as release managers.
 As automotive software systems grow increasingly complex, these manual workflows become more challenging, time-consuming, and error-prone.

 This work aims to streamline release validation by automating key analysis workflows, enabling engineers to focus on high-value analysis and discussion.
 By providing deeper analytical insights, the proposed approach reduces the time needed to deliver accurate validation results, empowering release managers to make informed decisions more efficiently.
+Our \textbf{contributions} can be summarized as follows: \begin{itemize} \item We design an \emph{architecture optimized for time- and safety-critical environments}, minimizing LLM invocations while preserving reasoning depth for reliable tabular analysis.
+GateLens operates in a zero-shot setting, avoiding the need for few-shot examples or multi-agent coordination, which improves generalizability, execution speed, reduces maintenance overhead, and enhances transparency.

-Our contributions can be summarized as follows: \begin{itemize} \item Integrating a \emph{novel approach that combines domain-specific relational modeling with an analytical reasoning mechanism based on RA}, significantly enhancing the reasoning capabilities of LLMs when working with tabular data.
-By leveraging RA, the approach introduces analytical steps as RA expressions, enabling precise handling of domain-specific queries without any fine-tuning. \item A \emph{systematic framework for automotive software release validation} that builds upon our existing deployed LLM-based multi-agent system in production.
-While our current system serves core release validation needs, increasing user diversity and query complexity revealed opportunities for improvement.
-GateLens addresses these limitations through enhanced query processing capabilities, as demonstrated in our comparative experiments, ensuring more robust and scalable test result analysis while maintaining the reliability of the release process.
+\item We introduce a \emph{scalable and maintainable framework for automotive software release validation}, developed in response to observed limitations in traditional planning-based multi-agent system.
+GateLens handles diverse user queries with higher robustness and clarity, supporting effective decision-making across a wider range of release engineering tasks.

-\item An \emph{optimized system architecture for time-critical operations}, minimizing LLM invocations while maintaining high accuracy.
-By using only a single reasoning layer or one additional invocation of the LLM, the system is lighter than approaches requiring multiple invocations for planning and execution, reducing analysis time and enhancing decision support for release managers.
+\item We conduct a \emph{comprehensive empirical evaluation}, including comparisons with a CoT+SC system, ablation of the RA module, and performance across multiple LLMs (GPT-4o and Llama 3.1 70B).
+These experiments demonstrate GateLens's performance advantages in complex and ambiguous queries.

-\item \emph{Empirical evaluation and industrial deployment} demonstrate GateLens’s effectiveness in real-world automotive software release scenarios, and that it can support diverse groups of stakeholders.
-Performance comparisons with GPT-4o and Llama 3.1 70B models and ablation of key system modules further highlight design trade-offs and key performance contributors. \end{itemize}
+\item We report on \emph{real-world industrial deployment} in a partner automotive company, where GateLens reduces analysis time by over 80\% and demonstrates strong generalization across user roles, highlighting its practical value and deployment-readiness in safety-critical release validation workflows. \end{itemize}